 - The training length varies from 4 hours to 3 days.

-- If approved, OVC will provide instructors, an onsite coordinator, and a manual for each participant.
+- If approved, OVC will provide instructors and an onsite coordinator.

 - Continuing Education Units (CEU) are available through OVC TTAC for these trainings.
 More information about CEUs is available here.

 - These trainings require a minimum number of participants, and other training site requirements are listed here (PDF, 154 KB).